FAQ - OACIQ certification examination

 In the context of COVID-19 and to comply with the 1.5-metre rule prescribed by the government, no more than 50 candidates can attend each exam session.
 Thus, the calendar may show sessions that are already full.
 The OACIQ is aware of the situation and, in the circumstances, is making every effort to minimize delays and maximize the number of sessions offered.

-You must note that the Certification department only handles requests sent by email.
+You must note that the Training Education department only handles requests sent by email.
 Check out the examination registration procedure and make sure to submit all required documents so that your request can be processed.

 I did not pass the certification examination, what shall I do?

 The candidate who did not pass the exam can apply for a supplemental examination, using the Application to take a supplemental examination.
 This means retaking the entire exam.
 You may apply to a maximum of three supplemental examinations within 12 months following the date of the initial examination.

 Is it possible to request a certification examination grade review?